 Avian influenza — are humans at risk?

-There are some rare cases where humans have become infected with avian influenza A after handling infected birds.
-According to the Centers for Disease Control and Prevention, the spread of the influenza A virus between humans is extremely rare.
-When it has occurred, it has been “limited, inefficient and not sustained.”
-To avoid contracting the disease, people should avoid close contact with infected birds and their droppings.
+Additionally, according to the CDC, the spread of the influenza A virus between humans is extremely rare, and the CDC asserts that when person-to-person transmission has occurred, it has been “limited, inefficient and not sustained.”
+The primary way to avoid contracting the disease, is to avoid close contact with infected birds and their droppings.